aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/tables/update-border-properties/_index.md

 This REST API updates `Border` properties of a table.

-The details of resource properties are given below:
+The important properties are described below:

 |Property Name|Type|Description|
 | :- | :- | :- |